 Your brain and spinal cord are surrounded by fluid.
 The fluid is called the cerebrospinal fluid (CSF).

 - For an epidural, a needle is used to inject local anaesthetic just outside the membrane that surrounds the spinal cord (this membrane is called the dura).
-If the needle accidentally passes through the dura, a small hole is made.
+If the needle accidentally punctures the dura, a small hole is made.
 CSF can leak out through the hole.

 - When a spinal injection is given, a very fine needle is deliberately inserted through the dura.
 The hole made by a spinal needle is very small and no CSF usually leaks out.
 But sometimes the hole is big enough to cause some leakage of CSF.